bohdaq/rust-web-server/src/response/README.md

 Even though initially HTTP protocol was designed to transfer text based information, request body can be any set of bytes from image, video, audio, etc.

 ### Multipart response
-Response may contain several bodies for different resources.
+Response may contain several different parts of the same resource.
 Such functionality achieved through Range requests.

-Example `multipart range` HTTP Response (1-15 are line numbers, not part of the request):
+Example `multipart/byteranges` HTTP Response (1-15 are line numbers, not part of the request):

 >1 HTTP/1.1 200 OK
 >